Why SEO Is Useful For Self-Publishing Authors

 So search engines know that my post is about English register and rank it highly.

-If you browse through some of my posts on this site, you will see the same pattern of repeating a keyword or key phrase in the titles and first paragraph.
+If you browse through some of my posts on this site, you will see a similar pattern of repeating a keyword or key phrase in the titles and first paragraph.

 SEO is as easy as that

-As a rule of thumb, all you need to do to get SEO working for you is repeat your keyword or key phrase twice.
+As a rule of thumb, all you need to do to get SEO working for you is use your keyword or key phrase twice.

 Include it once in your title and once in the first paragraph.
 Then write content that will be worth reading.